SP22: ENVS-119 Sec 80 - Energy and Environ

 Zoom lecture recording:

-5/12 Review session for final exam - Final exam study guide - Final Paper due.
+5/12 Review session for final exam - Final exam study guide Download Final exam study guide - Final Paper due.
 Last class.

 Zoom lecture recording (part 1 - Wind and start of Solar energy):